Professor of Medicine

 M_MED-ZSFG-DGIM

-Alicia Fernandez, M.D. is Professor of Medicine at UCSF, a general internist at Zuckerberg San Francisco General Hospital, Associate Dean of Population Health and Health Equity for UCSF SOM.
-She is the founding Director of the UCSF Latinx Center of Excellence, a HRSA and UCSF funded initiative to increase academic diversity.
-Dr. Fernandez directs the Latinx and Immigrant Health Research Program at the UCSF Center for Vulnerable Populations, which generates actionable research to increase health equity and reduce healthcare disparities.
+Alicia Fernandez, M.D., is a Professor of Medicine at UCSF and a general internist at Zuckerberg San Francisco General Hospital.
+She also serves as the Associate Dean of Population Health and Health Equity for the UCSF School of Medicine.
+Dr. Fernandez is the founding Director of the UCSF Latinx Center of Excellence, a groundbreaking initiative funded by HRSA , UCSF and philanthropy to promote academic diversity and support the success of Latinx medical professionals.
+Additionally, she leads the Latinx and Immigrant Health Research Program at the UCSF Action Resource Center (former CVP), where her team focuses on generating actionable research to advance health equity and reduce healthcare disparities.

-Dr. Fernandez’s research interests are in health care equity with a focus on the role of language, literacy and cultural barriers in cardiometabolic disease care outcomes, patient experience, and patient-clinician trust.
-Her research has been funded by the National Institutes of Health, the Russell Sage Foundation and The Greenwall Foundation.
-She is an editor of the Lange textbook, Medical Management of Vulnerable and Underserved Patients (Lange,2nd edition).
+Dr. Fernandez’s research centers on healthcare equity, with a particular emphasis on understanding how language, literacy, and cultural barriers impact outcomes in cardiometabolic disease care, patient experience, and patient-clinician trust.
+Her work has been supported by numerous funders, including the National Institutes of Health, the Russell Sage Foundation, and The Greenwall Foundation.
+She is also an editor of Medical Management of Vulnerable and Underserved Patients, a textbook in the Lange series that addresses critical issues in caring for low-income populations.

-Dr. Fernandez’ national service includes service on the Patient Centered Outcomes Research Institute (PCORI) Board of Governors, the American Board of Internal Medicine (ABIM) Board of Directors, and past service on NIH and Agency for Healthcare Research and Quality (AHRQ) study sections, as well as advisory or focused committees of the Robert Wood Johnson Foundation, National Academy of Medicine and other national health focused organizations.
-She was elected to the National Academy of Medicine in 2024 and appointed to the U.S. Preventive Services Task Force in January 2025.
+Nationally, Dr. Fernandez contributes her expertise through service on the Patient-Centered Outcomes Research Institute (PCORI) Board of Governors and the American Board of Internal Medicine (ABIM) Board of Directors.
+She has also participated in NIH and Agency for Healthcare Research and Quality (AHRQ) study sections, as well as advisory committees for leading organizations such as the Robert Wood Johnson Foundation and the National Academy of Medicine.
+In 2024, Dr. Fernandez was elected to the National Academy of Medicine, a recognition of her contributions to medicine and public health.
+She was appointed to the U.S. Preventive Services Task Force in January 2025.

 Publications